Eashing Fields Contact

-This open countryside site is currently being created on two former agricultural fields.
-Mature tree belts and hedgerows along the site boundary are being enhanced with the creation of areas of species-rich woodland, grassland and waterbodies to provide exciting new wildlife habitats.
-The site creation works also include a new car park, pathways, information boards and benches for visitors.
+This open countryside site was created in 2020 on two former agricultural fields.
+Mature tree belts and hedgerows along the site boundary were enhanced with the creation of areas of species-rich woodland and grassland to provide exciting new wildlife habitats.
+The site creation works also included a new car park, pathways, information boards and benches for visitors.
 Access is currently via Public Rights of Way only.
-Open access will be available in summer 2020.
+Open access will be available in summer 2021.

 The Stag on the River is open daily and is nearby.